 - Capitalize on NAFTA for your ‘Made in USA’ products

 - Simplify customs documents and reduce customs brokerage fees

 - Open doors to large retailers who will not agree to be the Importer of Record

 - Create a potential advantage over U.S. competitors without impacting profits

 - Position yourself on an even playing field with Canadian firms without the additional expense of a Canadian office, warehouse or distribution point

 - Leverage Canada’s trade agreements by shipping directly from participating foreign countries into Canada.
-There’s no need to land your goods in the USA first.
+There’s no need to land your goods in the U.S. first.

-The NRI option can provide your company with that “unfair advantage” over other competitors who simply just export their products and never think about what happens when the goods cross the border and a delivery attempt is made.
-Think of how your Client Services Team could actually get a thank you and compliments instead of complaints about unexpected duties or taxes and other related customs release fees.
+The Non-Resident Importer option can provide your company with that “unfair advantage” over other competitors who just export their products and never think about what happens when the goods cross the border and a delivery attempt is made.
+Think of how your customer service team could actually get a “thank you” and a compliment instead of complaints about unexpected duties, taxes or other related customs release fees.
 There are more opportunities and benefits that can be realized by becoming a Non Resident Importer, many specific to what you are currently doing or want to do in the future.
 In coming weeks, we will continue to explore this exciting option of your sales to Canada and all the considerations you should know before you begin.